This tutorial shows how to create a Capital Investment Plan in Excel.

 For example, my Capital Investment Plan Template spreads the financing into equal monthly tranches.
 It then assumes that each injection increases the overall addressable market.

-Then, use a market reach assumption and growth period to forecast the number of customers.
+Also, use a market reach assumption and growth period to forecast the number of customers.

 For example, if the addressable market is 100k customers and the market reach target equals 35%, the financial model will eventually show 35k active customers (i.e. 35 % x 100k).

-The number of active users will drive your capital investment plan’s revenues and cost calculations.
+As a result, the number of active users will drive your capital investment plan’s revenues and cost calculations.

 Learn More: Visit my tutorial on How to Build a Cash Flow Forecast in Excel for more examples of creating financial models.